shreya470/Rate-Limiter-for-an-API-Service/README.md

 This Social Media Analytics API provides a robust solution for tracking and analyzing social media posts while ensuring fair usage through an effective rate-limiting strategy.
 With support for different user tiers and flexible data submission and retrieval capabilities, the API is designed to facilitate insightful analytics for users.

 ## Documentation**
-  Pfb the link to the documentation here https://docs.google.com/document/d/1sozsoiYAAApWfHJP0eEg18IAuXXB9irGY0zKCBaEpnA/edit?addon_store&tab=t.0
+  PFB the link to the documentation https://docs.google.com/document/d/1sozsoiYAAApWfHJP0eEg18IAuXXB9irGY0zKCBaEpnA/edit?addon_store&tab=t.0